-Category 3: Fuel- and energy-related activities (not included in Power and fuel volumes purchased during the reporting year, multiplied by the emissions factor.
-(For fuels, emission factors at the time of the study were scope 1 or scope 2)
+: Fuel- and energy-related Target boundary: Production sites in Japan activities (not included in Power and fuel volumes purchased during the reporting year, multiplied by the emissions factor.
+(For fuels, emission factors at the time of the study were used from the LCI database IDEA version 2.3, in accordance with the guidelines.)

-used from the LCI database IDEA version 2.3, in accordance with the guidelines.)
-Target boundary: AICA Kogyo Co., Ltd.
+Category 4: Upstream transportation Target boundary: AICA Kogyo Co., Ltd. and distribution